 The approval process shall begin once the Consumer has supplied satisfactory information about the intended connection to Powerco as detailed in Section 3.1 above.
-The application may follow Part 1A or Part 1 of Schedule 6.1 of Part 6 of EIPC 2010 depending on the information provided.

 3.3 Retailer Contractual Agreement

 The Consumer shall achieve an agreement with their Energy Retailer for the export of energy.